Russia's Lavrov Meets With Kim Jong Un, As Pompeo Tries To Salvage Summit

 Russian Foreign Minister Sergey Lavrov is in Pyongyang on Thursday, meeting with North Korean leader Kim Jong Un to discuss the state of talks with South Korea — and inviting Kim to visit President Vladimir Putin in Russia.

-"I highly value the fact that Putin's administration strictly opposes the US' dominance," Kim said, according to Russia's state-run Tass agency.
+"I highly value the fact that Putin's administration strictly opposes the U.S.' dominance," Kim said, according to Russia's state-run Tass agency.

 Kim also told Lavrov, according to Tass: "Your visit comes at a time when the situation on the Korean Peninsula is rapidly moving towards talks and consultations in accordance with the interests of the two countries' people."